akbar-q/Embedded-Programming/PodCoffeeMachine/README.md

 # Pod Coffee Machine Control System

 This project is a prototype control system for a pod-based coffee machine, developed for the Barista One90 client brief.
-The system is designed to safely automate the coffee dispensing process using a microcontroller, temperature sensor, LCD display, and user input buttons.
+The system automates the coffee dispensing process using a microcontroller, temperature sensor, LCD display, and user input buttons.

 ---